Ōmana Regional Park: History

 Ōmana Regional Park has been a traditional home for Ngāi Tai ki Tāmaki for generations.
 The name Ōmana is a shortening of Ōmanawatere ("The Place of Manawatere"), referring to the name of a Ngāi Tai ancestor.
 According to legend, "This man Manawatere came from Hawaiki, he did not come in a canoe (waka), he glided over the ripples of the waves".
 The ARC information board beside the pa says he rode on the back of a taniwha.

-On the perimeter track, visitors will find a grassed area, overlooking the sea, which was the original site of a Ngai Tai pā. (see Maori Pa).
+On the perimeter track, visitors will find a grassed area, overlooking the sea, which was the original site of a Ngāi Tai pā. (see Pā).
 This grassed area has a deep ditch whose internal bank would have once been much higher and topped with a strong palisade of posts.
 O-Manawatere is a relatively small pā.

 The park was part of William Fairburn's Maraetai Mission Station, which operated from 1837 to 1842.
 It was one of the first European farms in eastern Auckland.
 The forest covering the park and surrounding area was felled for timber by European settlers who cleared the land for farming during the mid-1840s.
 Kauri felled in the Maraetai hills behind Omana was hauled by bullock teams down to the sea and then floated to mills in Auckland.
 The Omana park area was also dug for kauri gum and even prospected for gold and silver.
 In 1852 following the discovery of gold in Coromandel many searched the hills digging shafts wherever quartz veins could be located.

-The area was farmed continuously, since the development of the mission until 1970, when it was purchased by the Auckland Regional Council to be developed into a regional park.
+The area was farmed continuously, since the development of the mission until March 1970, when it was purchased by the Auckland Regional Authority to be developed into a regional park.